Siege (band): Post-breakup and legacy

 Despite writing a mere 20 minutes of music and never playing outside of New England, Siege became highly influential.
 Their tracks on Cleanse the Bacteria exposed them to wide audiences, including Lars Ulrich of Metallica, who described them as the fastest band he had ever heard.
 Numerous pioneering bands establishing the death metal and grindcore subgenres in the 1980s cited Siege as a formative influence, including British groups Carcass and Napalm Death.
 Their demo became a highly sought-after bootleg in collector circuits.

 Relapse Records officially released Siege's demo and compilation tracks in 1994 as the Drop Dead CD.
 The same material was released on 12-inch vinyl in 2004 by Deep Six Records.
 Two separate additional reissues of the original Siege material issued on LP in 2006 and 2009 by the Deep Six label contained an additional three tracks, "Two-Faced", "Trained To Kill", and "Questions Behind The Wall", recorded during Radiobeat sessions.

 The 1991 recording was unreleased for many years.
 The track "Cameras" was eventually issued on the 13 Bands Who Think You're Gay compilation LP released by Putnam in 2004.
 The additional three tracks—"Death & Taxes", "New World Order" and "Disregard"—were thought to be lost before being rediscovered on cassette in 2014.
 The four songs were released on PATAC Records as the "Lost Session '91" 7-inch later that year.

 Williams remained musically active and formed the band Nightstick, which additionally featured Putnam and Habelt at times.
 Williams and Mahoney also played together in The Spoils, who released the ...To the Victor LP in 2007.
 Putnam died of a suspected heart attack on July 11, 2011, while Mahoney died on October 14 that year after an extended battle with diabetes.

 Williams occasionally performed Siege material live with the Providence band Dropdead, including at Mayland Death Fest in 2014.
 A performance in Cambridge, Massachusetts in February 2015 was billed as their final live collaboration.

-Second reunion (2016–2023)
+Live performances (2016–2023)

-In 2016, Williams and Habelt reformed the group.
-The band was completed by vocalist Mark Fields, second guitarist Chris Leamy (bandleader of Brian Famine, and a member of Japanese Torture Comedy Hour with Pig Destroyer guitarist Scott Hull).
+In 2016, Williams and Habelt gathered an ensemble of musicians to play Siege's classic material live.
+This live group was completed by vocalist Mark Fields, second guitarist/bassist Chris Leamy (bandleader of Brian Famine, and a member of Japanese Torture Comedy Hour with Pig Destroyer guitarist Scott Hull), and Ben Barnett from Dropdead.
 They played their first show in Providence with headliners Infest.
 Further performances included guest saxophone players, including John Zorn, Ernie Kim, "Party" Marty Phillips and John “Westy” Weston.
-Leamy moved to bass guitar in 2017, and second guitarist Ben Barnett (of Dropdead) completed the lineup.
 The band played a show at the Midway Cafe in Boston mid-September 2022, prior to playing the London hardcore festival Chimpyfest.
-They scheduled their final performances in New York and Los Angeles in 2023.
+They gave their final performances in New York and Los Angeles in 2023.